katwre/ML-projects/SSM_minimal/README.md

 ---

 This notebook provides an intuitive foundation for working with **Bayesian state-space models** and sets the stage for more advanced topics like Kalman filters, hierarchical SSMs, and deep probabilistic forecasting.

+¹Implemented as part of the workshops at the [PyData conference 2025 in Berlin](https://pydata.org/berlin2025)